ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/_next-steps.md

 ---
-next_step_guidance: In future learning paths, we will delve into accomodating more LLMs.
+next_step_guidance: In future learning paths, we will delve into accommodating more LLMs.

 recommended_path: /learning-paths/smartphones-and-mobile/mte_on_pixel8/